-The Court under Marshall’s leadership limited the reach of the First Amendment (and other provisions of the Bill of Rights) to actions of the national government.
-However, by establishing the role of the Court as a co-equal branch of government, Marshall laid the groundwork for this institution to protect First Amendment rights in the future, after they were also applied to the states through the due process clause of the Fourteenth Amendment.
+Consistent with what it believed to be the language and the original intention of the Founders, the Supreme Court under Marshall’s leadership limited the reach of the First Amendment (and other provisions of the Bill of Rights) to actions of the national government.
+However, by establishing the role of the court as a co-equal branch of government, Marshall laid the groundwork for this institution to protect First Amendment rights in the future, after they were also applied to the states through the due process clause of the Fourteenth Amendment.

 Born in Germantown, Virginia, to Thomas and Mary Marshall, John Marshall was one of 15 children.
 He was largely educated by his father at home.
 He briefly attended a series of law lectures at the College of William and Mary and passed the Virginia bar in 1780.
 This brief period of instruction reinforced the knowledge he had gained earlier in life through reading books and interacting with political leaders.